jeokrohn/wxc_callcontrol/README.rst

 Play with the Webex Calling Call Control APIs
 ---------------------------------

+The `Webex Calling call control APIs <https://developer.webex.com/docs/api/v1/call-controls>` offer a comprehensive set of functions to control or establihs calls on Webdx Calling.
 Bot as test environment.

 Required parameters for Bot need to be defined in .env.